acorn-io/runtime/docs/docs/37-Get Started/02-Build and Run an Acorn.md

 ### Viewing all resources

-In order to view all of the resources defined in your acorn namepace, you can use:
+In order to view all of the resources defined in your Acorn namepace, you can use:

 `acorn all`